vtexdocs/dev-portal-content/docs/guides/Integration Guides/login-integration-guide/login-integration-guide-webstore-oauth2.md

 - **client secret** key (`client_secret`)
 - **client secret** value

-[block:callout]
-{
-  "type": "danger",
-  "body": "These keys are the names under which VTEX should send or expect to receive the information value when communicating with the identity provider.
-They must be `client_id` and `client_secret` respectively."
+>❗ These keys are the names under which VTEX should send or expect to receive the information value when communicating with the identity provider.
+They must be `client_id` and `client_secret` respectively.
-}
-[/block]

 ![Provider details section, in the custom OAuth set up interface with the options described in the tutorial.](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@readme-docs/docs/guides/Integration%20Guides/login-integration-guide/b538997-identity_feedback_oauth_155.PNG)
 Click `NEXT`.